• Study level

 The word "biomimicry" comes from the ancient Greek: bios (bios), life, and mimesis, imitation.

-This term designates the study of extra- and intracellular biological phenomena by using in vitro experimental techniques aiming to reproduce, i.e. to "imitate", qualitatively and quantitatively the aspects characterizing these phenomena.
+This term refers to the study of extra- and intracellular biological phenomena using in vitro experimental techniques designed to reproduce, i.e. "imitate", qualitatively and quantitatively the aspects characterizing these phenomena.

 Read more